darius/traitor/laplace-essay-on-probabilities.md

 with the same empire.
 What indulgence do we not owe then towards opinions different from ours, since this difference often depends merely on the diverse points of view where circumstances place us!
-Let us enlighten those we judge insufficiently instructed; but first of all let us severely examine our own opinions, and with impartiality weigh their respective probabilities.
+Let us enlighten those we judge insufficiently educated; but first of all let us severely examine our own opinions, and with impartiality weigh their respective probabilities.